Chat with us, powered by LiveChat

 Clean and repair your car as best you can

 First impressions are crucial when attracting buyers, so spend time prepping your car.
-A few hours of cleaning can go a long way:
+Cleaning your vehicle thoroughly by investing a few hours can really help with a good deal.

 • Detail the upholstery and dash, trim, and fix any rips or stains inside the car to showcase its condition.

-• Use wax and polish to buff out exterior scratches, chips, or dents and make the paint shine.
+• Buff out any scratches using wax and polish at the end and make the paint job shine.

 • Tend to minor repairs like lights or stereo issues - bigger ones may deter potential buyers.